Strategic Advocacy for Public Service Media

 - The EU as guardian of European values, including freedom of speech and plurality of media (Art.2 and 7 TEU, Charter of Fundamental Rights of the European Union

-- Strengthen your position at the EU level: Influential lobbying and representation of interests
+- Strengthen your strength at the EU level: Influential lobbying and representation of interests

 - Practical exercise.
 Participants are invited to blueprint an advocacy by implementing the knowledge, skills, and techniques presented in the Master Class.

 Meet your faculty

 Alain GuggenbühlProfessor and Senior Practitioner in Negotiations and EU Policy-Making

 Alain is a scientific and practitioner of interest representation and negotiation strategies.
 He has directed the programme on European negotiations of the European Institute of Public Administration.
 He has been training and advising Diplomatic academies, EU officials and agencies, national ministries, third countries, business executives and social partners.
 He has taught EU Policy-Making as well as Negotiation Theory at the University of Louvain.
 He has also previously directed an EU Law Office in Brussels and managed litigations.
 He holds a PhD from the University of Louvain, two master degrees from the College of Europe, and has graduated in International Public Affairs.
 He also holds certificates in negotiation strategies from the Kellogg School of Management and the American Graduate University.

 Pierre LucasManager, Orgalime; Secretary General, Europump; Secretary General, Pneurop; Secretary General, EIA